jleben/slack-chat-resource/Readme.md

 All parameters allow insertion of contents of arbitrary files.
 Each occurence of the pattern `{{filename}}` is substituted with the contents of the file `filename`.

+### Example

-For example, consider a job with the `get` example above followed by this:
+Consider a job with the `get` example above followed by this:

     - put: slack
       params:
         thread: "{{slack/timestamp}}"
         text: "Hi {{slack/text_part1}}!
 I will do {{slack/text_part2}} right away!"

-This will reply to the message read by the `put` step (since `thread` is the timestamp of the original message), and the reply will read:
+This will reply to the message read by the `get` step (since `thread` is the timestamp of the original message), and the reply will read:

     Hi abc!
 I will do 123 right away!